lbl59/WaterPaths-doc/docs/source/Utils/QPSolver/QPSolver_index.rst

 QPSolver Module
 ===============

-The `QPSolver` submodule contains classes and functions related defining the system network.
+The `QPSolver` submodule contains classes and functions related to defining the system network.
 It is a submodule of the :doc:`Utils <../Utils_index>` module.

 QPSolver Components
 ^^^^^^^^^^^^^^^^^^^